makeabledk/php-value-objects/readme.md

 }
 ```

-For that to work, obviously you will need Currency class that implements CurrencyContract.
+For that to work, you will need a Currency model that implements CurrencyContract.
 Consider the following implementation (Laravel):

 ```php
 class Currency extends Eloquent implements \Makeable\ValueObjects\Amount\CurrencyContract